-The vehicle has a sealed battery.
-The battery requires no maintenance except to keep it corrosion-free and to test for functionality.
+The vehicle has a sealed battery, which requires no mainte-

+nance except to keep it corrosion-free, and to test for functionality.

 The sealed battery is filled with electrolyte and sealed at the factory.
-Never pry the seal strip off or add fluid to the battery.
+Never pry the seal strip off, or add fluid to the battery.

-Inspect the battery terminals at the intervals indicated in the SCHEDULED MAINTENANCE CHART on page 26.
+Inspect the battery terminals at the intervals indicated in the SCHEDULED MAINTENANCE CHART on page 32.
 Clean and tighten as needed.